 This section describes how to install VERITAS Dynamic Multipathing (DMP), which is a failover driver for Solaris hosts.
-While RDAC supports only 32 LUNs, DMP supports up to 256 LUNs.
+While RDAC allows you to have only 32 LUNs, DMP allows you to have up to 256 LUNs.

-Important: For more information about using VERITAS DMP, see the VERITAS Volume Manager and VERITAS File System v3.5 documentation for Solaris, which you can download from the following Web site:
+Related reading: For more information about using VERITAS DMP, see the VERITAS Volume Manager and VERITAS File System v3.5 documentation for Solaris, which you can download from the following Web site: